A six month online cross-genre writing programme to explore your writing potential

 Who’s it For

-Any one who has written something, short story, novel, creative prose, poetry or something more hybrid, is welcome to participate.
-You do not need to have experience of making books.
-Nor do you need to be super experienced as a writer, just curious as to how you might develop your writing and thinking around writing .
+Any one who is writing, or wants to write, something, short story, novel, creative prose, poetry or something more hybrid, is welcome to participate.
+You do not need to have much experience of writing , or you could have three novels under your belt.
+Imaginariums are for the curious; writers who are interested in how they might develop their writing and thinking around writing .

 A safe space to be an unsafe writer – to push beyond your comfort zone, write stuff that doesn’t matter, chop it up, turn it round and then realise it’s like nothing you’ve written before, and that that does matter.
 What it entails – better trusting the innate potency of the intangible to assist with your writing – writing, re-thinking time, colour, shape, ownership, associations, triggers.
 It allows you to write as your synapses actually fire, more than as society wishes your mind to work.
 Uncolonised writing.

 It made me think about writing in a more physical way.